ShreeyaJaiswal/ParTech-Unengagged-users/Project Description.md

 # Description

-The aim of the project is to build a Machine Learning Model to identify the most unengaged users in Fin Tech industry to help them implement business actions to convert them to engaged users.
+The aim of the project is to build a machine learning model to identify the unengaged users in Fin Tech industry to help them implement business actions to convert them to engaged users.

 # Datasets